To-Fujita/Babylon.js_3D_Graphics/README.md

 - BabylonJS_maze_01.html - BabylonJS_maze_07.html: These files are created sample HTML files for how to create the Maze Game.
 - BabylonJS_pazzle_01.html - BabylonJS_pazzle_10.html: These files are created sample HTML files for how to create the Pazzle Games.
 - maze_01.js: Javascript file for creating the maze.
-- stages_101.js, Stages_301.js: Javascript file for stages on Pazzle Game.
+- stages_101.js, Stages_301.js: Javascript files for stages on Pazzle Games.

 ## Step-1: Try to create a sphere
 For creating the shapes in Babylon.js, following documents will be of use as a reference to you.
 In the Babylon.js, it is available to create the shape of box, sphere, cylinder, cone, plane, disc polygon, torus, torus knot and ground.